mysociety/jkan/_datasets/everypolitician-new-zealand-house.md

 ---
 schema: default
-title: New Zealand: New Zealand Parliament
+title: New Zealand — New Zealand Parliament
 organization: EveryPolitician
 notes: >-
   Data on the people within the New Zealand Parliament legislature of New Zealand.